kickstartcoding/debug_trainer_app/README.md

 ## Building

-`npm run build` will build the final app.
+`npm run build` will build the final app, though this is usually done via [the Tauri cross-platform compilation GitHub action](https://tauri.studio/en/docs/usage/ci-cd/cross-platform/) so that we can build for Mac, Linux, and Windows all at once.